Shidacea/Shipectral/README.md

 * SFML (only on Ubuntu - on Windows it will be installed automatically)

 All of these programs need to be in the path environment variable for Windows to work properly.

+Make also sure to set `CRYSTAL_PATH` to the appropriate crystal source path, especially on Windows.

 ### Building